ytalashko/interview/forex-mtl/README.md

 Tests are the main thing I would focus on next.

 Solution contains some comments marked with `Q: `.
-Those are typically some biases or questions I typically raising during PR review process.
+Those are typically some biases or questions I usually raising during PR review process.
 Leaving them in the code as additional notes.

 ### Focus Areas